 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or putting a note where you’ll see it, such as on your bathroom mirror or bedside table.
 You could also download a reminder app on your phone.

 The Saxenda dosage your doctor prescribes may depend on any side effects you experience, and any other medical conditions you have.

 Saxenda comes as a solution inside injection pens, and it’s injected subcutaneously.
 You’ll inject the drug once per day in your abdomen, upper arm, or thigh.
 Be sure to rotate your injection site each day.
 For example, if you inject a dose into your abdomen, choose a different area of your abdomen the next day, or your upper arm or thigh instead.

 You can inject Saxenda at any time during the day, but you should try to take your doses at around the same time each day.
 This helps maintain a steady level of the drug in your body so it can work effectively.

 Your doctor or pharmacist will show you how to inject doses with Saxenda pens.
 The drug manufacturer’s website also has a step-by-step video and detailed written instructions on how to use the injection pen.

-After 30 days, you’ll throw away your Saxenda pen, even if it has unused medication left inside.
+After 30 days, you’ll safely dispose of your Saxenda pen, even if it has unused medication left inside.